Registering for Programs

-Students will experience these adaptable creatures up close as they are visited by real insects, such as Giant Madagascan Hissing Cockroaches.
+Students will experience these adaptable creatures up close as they are visited by real insects.
 This program teaches students to appreciate the unique characteristics of insects and explains metamorphosis and insects’ importance in the environment.
 Extended programs can include outdoor insect hikes on the school grounds.

 Scaly or Slimy?

 Real live reptiles and amphibians “visit” the classroom to help teach children the different characteristics of these two animal families.
-Students will be able to touch the animals and watch some get fed while learning about conservation and respect for all living things.
+Students will be able to touch the animals while learning about conservation and respect for all living things.

 Grades 2 - 8